 A handwritten bill of sale is—you guessed it—a bill of sale written by hand instead of printed or generated electronically.
-The handwritten document should include all of the elements of any bill of sale, and it should be signed by the buyer and seller—and possibly by a notary.
+The buyer, seller, and possibly a notary public should all sign the handwritten document, which should contain all of the same pertinent info as any other bill of sale.

 A handwritten bill of sale is a valid document as long as it includes all of the required information and signatures.

 Electronic Bill of Sale

 An electronic bill of sale, also known as an "e-bill of sale," is a legal document that allows an individual to transfer ownership of a vehicle to another person.
 In order to create an e-bill of sale, both the buyer and the seller must agree to the terms of the sale and sign the document electronically.
 Once the bill of sale has been signed, it is considered binding and cannot be altered or revoked.

 When you transact via PrivateAuto, we include an easy e-bill of sale as part of every transaction.